GPT-3: All you need to know about the AI language model

 It is great to have an NLP system that doesn’t require large amounts of custom-task-specific datasets and custom-model architecture to solve specific NLP tasks.
 The experiments conducted show its power, potential, and impact on the future of NLP advancement.

 GPT-3 is a great example of how far AI model development has come.
-Even though GPT-3 doesn’t do well on everything so far and the size of it makes it difficult to be used by everyone, this is just the threshold of a lot of new improvements to come in the field of NLP!
+Even though GPT-3 doesn’t do well on everything so far and the size makes it difficult to be used by everyone, this is just the beginning of a lot of new improvements to come in the field of NLP!

 - GPT-3 paper: https://arxiv.org/pdf/2005.14165.pdf